 Located in Body Bistro Spa at 8710 Oak Street, Nails By Nalo provides natural nail care services in a one-on-one spa environment.
 Nails by Nalo is founded by Nalo Johnson.
 Check out their services and book your appoint with Nails by Nalo.
 For more info: Nails by Nalo

-Black Swan, located at 2000 Oretha Castle Haley Blvd. inside of the Roux Carre, is a restaurant and pop-up restaurant that merges casual fine dining with street food culture.
+Black Swan is a pop-up restaurant and catering company that merges casual fine dining with street food culture.
 Their food is Creole, Thai, Caribbean-inspired, contemporary Soul food that honors tradition and creativity.
 Black Swan was founded in 2014 by Native New Orleanian Chef Nikki Wright.
 Chef Nikki brings more than 7 years catering experience and takes great pride in highlighting the African and Native American influences on New Orleans cuisine.
 For more info: www.blackswanfoodexperience.com

 Cfreedom Photography LLC is a photography & cinematography production company based in New Orleans, Louisiana.
 Cfreedom Photography is located in Central City New Orleans on Oretha Castle Haley (also known as historic Dryades St.) and provides services and products locally, nationally, and internationally, specializing in all things positive, festive, musical, colorful, historical and monumental.
 Founded in 2008 by New Orleans artist and activist, Cfreedom (Christine Brown), Cfreedom Photography is currently co-producing a short film along with WCWM titled The Essence of N.O.W. : A Short Film to spotlight and unify New Orleans.
 For more info: www.cfreedomphotography.com and www.theessenceofnow.com